Bobbo117/MQ135-Air-Quality-Sensor/README.md

 ![b](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/EPA%20AQI%2060.jpg)

-# Further Discussion

-The MQ135 must be powered on for 48 hours before first use.

-The microcontroller analog input used for this project needs to be 10 bits because the MQ135 library uses the max value 1023 instead of Vcc in the calculation.

-This project makes no effort to correct for temperature or humidity.
+# Home Assistant Implementation Option

 As an option, this project interfaces with Home Assistant (HA) via topic "aqi/mq135".

 To implement it in HA, open the file editor to mqtt.yaml, and enter the following under the sensor section:

-- unique_id: mq135
+"- unique_id: mq135"

   name: "MQ135"